deity-io/falcon-platform-docs/docs/platform/server-v3/blog-extension.md

 - Posts
 - _(coming soon)_

-As an example of the API Provider that provides a communication layer for Blog Extension - see [Wordpress API](/docs/2019/platform/falcon-server/api-providers#falcon-wordpress-api).
+As an example of the module that provides a communication layer for Blog Extension - see [Wordpress API](/docs/2019/platform/falcon-server/api-providers#falcon-wordpress-api).

 To add this extension to your Falcon-based app install it in the server directory: